Skip to content

 If you use Trello or Jira as your to-do list or project management tool, Planyway lets you block time on your calendar using those tasks.

 You can easily create and place all your tasks into your pre-created Trello lists (or create new lists within Planyway), and then just drag and drop them onto the Planyway calendar.
+The process is crazy simple and the integration seamless.
 Connect your existing calendar, and you'll see those same tasks or events with the rest of your schedule.
 The app did take a bit of time to think about integrating with my Google Calendar, but after a few refreshes, it wound up working just fine.

 Planyway also gives you the option to connect it to your Google, Outlook, or Apple calendar, so you can see your calendar appointments in context.
 On its Free plan, Planyway supports one-way syncing: you can see your Planyway cards in your calendar using an iCal URL, but you can't see your calendar events in Planyway.
 Two-way syncing that keeps both calendars in sync is available on the Business plan.

-Planyway pricing: The Free plan includes one-way calendar syncing and basic features; from $4/user/month for the Business plan that includes two-way calendar syncing, additional view options, and recurring cards.
+Planyway pricing: The Free plan includes one-way calendar syncing and basic features; from $4/user/month for the Individual plan that includes two-way calendar integration, additional view options, and recurring cards.

 Do you need a time block app?